jgaos2026-gif/sb688-public/README.md

 ## Repository Purpose

 This repository (`sb688-public`) is dedicated to public-facing information regarding the sb688 project.
-It **contains no proprietary algorithms, source code, or intellectual property**.
+It **con tains no proprietary algorithms, source code, or intellectual property**.